jarrenbr/DiscordToDrive/README.md

 # Image Uploader Discord Bot

 This Discord bot uploads images reacted to by a specific user to a Google Drive folder.
 The bot is designed to be resilient, scalable, and production-ready.
+This code creation was assisted by ChatGPT.

 ## Table of Contents